 For Insecurity Insight, social media is both a challenge and a tool in risk management: on the one hand, social media allows for disinformation and other forms of harm to spread faster and wider, but on the other hand it allows aid workers to have a better understanding of the environment in which they operate.

 Insecurity Insight looks at social media from an aid security perspective.
-We examine social media to identify when it is used to incite violence against aid providers or spreads false information that can be used to incite violence.
-During the COVID-19 pandemic and the Ebola outbreak, health providers have been particularly affected.
-In some conflicts, such as Cameroon, aid efforts are often politicised on social media.
+We examine social media data to identify when social media platforms are used to incite violence against aid providers (see here for an example of social media users inciting violence online) or to spread false information that can be used to incite violence (see here for an example of deliberate spreading of disinformation about aid workers in a conflict area).